 - Marketing Yourself

 - Pricing a Project

-With increasing demands for clearer communication in both the public and the private sector, plain-language editing has much to offer non-publishers.
-Looking at key aspects of working as a freelance editor in this market, this guide will help:
+With increasing demands for clearer communication in the public and private sectors, plain-English editing has much to offer.
+Looking at key aspects of working as a freelance editor for this market, this guide will:

-Editor and Client: Building a professional relationship, 2nd edition
+Editor and Client: Building a professional relationship, Revised 2nd edition

 We all know that a 'professional' does it for money, but what a professional is and does goes much further than that.
 A true professional demonstrates skill and competence and is adept at building business relationships with clients that bring mutual benefits based on trust and respect.

-Using case studies drawn from the experience of many editors, this concise guide aims to help freelances understand the needs of their clients, and to give clients a clear awareness of freelances' requirements to do a good professional job.
-The HMRC's employment guidelines are also examined, as client and freelance should be aware of common practices that may put at risk the freelance's self-employed status.
+Using case studies drawn from the experience of many editors, this concise guide aims to help freelancers understand the needs of their clients, and to give clients a clear awareness of freelancers' requirements to do a good professional job.
+The HMRC's employment guidelines are also examined, as client and freelancer should be aware of common practices that may put at risk the freelancer's self-employed status.